Acupuncture for Dogs and Cats

 Ancient Techniques from Experienced Doctors

 Acupuncture needles are extremely thin and should cause your pet little to no discomfort.
 Because incorrect placement of needles and improper sterilization can inhibit the therapeutic effects you’re trying to induce, acupuncture should only be performed by trained veterinarians.
-At Kronenwetter Veterinary Care, two of our doctors are well-versed in pet acupuncture therapy.
+At Kronenwetter Veterinary Care, one of our doctors is well-versed in pet acupuncture therapy.